 These trekking holidays in Nepal are of a demanding nature, requiring all participants to have high levels of physical fitness, be in excellent health and have previous experience of trekking.
 Trekkers must prepare well in advance and build up their fitness in order to avoid any problems.
 Trekking will be in remote areas with difficult conditions to contend with.
 Treks in these areas reach altitudes in excess of 5000m/18000ft.

 Our cultural impact

 We have always believed in the principle that individual and small group treks work best and therefore you will be trekking with a maximum of nine others (plus guides).
-By keeping groups small we can get to know all of our participants before and during your trekking holiday.
+By keeping groups small, we can get to know all of our participants before and during your trekking holiday.
 You will also get real attention from our overseas staff – the guides and porters that will be trekking with you.

 Individuals and small groups also have less impact on the environment and community that you will be visiting and passing through.
-We want all of our trekkers to be responsible trekkers and we will brief you to stick to paths, take rubbish with you and carry a refillable water bottle to reduce our impact on the environment.
+We want all of our trekkers to be responsible and we will brief you to stick to paths, take rubbish with you and carry a refillable water bottle to reduce our impact on the environment.

 Trekking has become one of the main sources of income for the remote Nepali villages along the routes.
-Our participants support this by eating local food, staying in lodges rather than camping and buying locally-produced crafts.
+Our trekkers support this by eating local food, staying in lodges rather than camping and buying locally-produced crafts.
 We employ local guides and porters, ensuring good working conditions and a fair wage.

 Accommodation and food

 Whichever of our treks in Nepal you choose, the same tried and tested formula will apply.
 You will stay in simple but comfortable hotels in Kathmandu and Pokhara, as well as the best available lodges en route.
 In our experience, participants enjoy flexibility when choosing their meals.
 We therefore exclude most meals from the price so that you can eat according to your taste and budget.
 A budget of £13 per day should be ample.